-No impairment of goodwill was recognized during the years ended March 31, 2013, 2014 and 2015.
+No impairment of goodwill was recognized during the years ended March 31, 2014, 2015 and 2016.

-The Company recorded ¥48 million of loss on impairment of the trademark right related to hi-ho in "Sales and marketing" expenses in the Company's consolidated statement of income for the year ended March 31, 2013.
-Because hi-ho recently recorded an operating loss, the Company recognized that the trademark might be impaired.
+The Company recorded ¥11 million of loss on impairment of the trademark right related to hi-ho in "Sales and marketing" expenses in the Company's consolidated statement of income for the year ended March 31, 2016.
+Because of the recent decrease in revenues of hi-ho, the Company recognized that the trademark might be impaired.
 The carrying value of the trademark exceeded its fair value and the impairment loss was recognized in an amount equal to the excess of the carrying amount of the trademark over the fair value of the trademark.
-The fair value of the trademark was calculated with the relief from royalty method.
-The amount of loss was included in the Network service and system integration business segment.
+The fair value of the trademark was calculated using the relief-from-royalty method.
+The amount of loss was included in the network service and system integration business segment.

 Intangible assets with finite useful lives, consisting of customer relationships, are amortized using a non-straight-line basis based on the pattern of expected future economic benefit over the estimated useful lives, which range from 7 to 19 years.
 We estimate the useful lives of the intangible assets, considering the customer attrition rate related to the customer relationships, results of contract update, new technology or economic situation.
-If the attrition rate increases beyond expectation or rapid technological advances render the existing technology obsolete, we may need to re-evaluate the remaining useful lives, or recognize impairment losses on the customer relationships.
+If the attrition rate increases beyond expectation or rapid technological advances render the existing technology obsolete, we may need to reevaluate the remaining useful lives, or recognize impairment losses on the customer relationships.